 - accountId – your account identifier, which binds this Agent to your account in the Plumbr Server.
 This identity is generated and embedded into the downloaded Agent configuration for you.
 During normal use, you should not change the value of the parameter.

-- jvmId – JVM identifier, binding data from this particular JVM to a correct JVM in the Plumbr Server.
+- jvmId – (optional if clusterId is set) JVM identifier, binding data from this particular JVM to a correct JVM in the Plumbr Server.
 When this identity is not provided, the connected JVM gets assigned a temporary identifier, which will not survive over JVM restarts.
 In order to have the data connected to the same JVM, provide the identifier either as a value of this property or via the server-side UI.

-- clusterId – (optional) identifier of the JVM cluster.
-JVMs with same clusterId are grouped together on the server side, where appropriate (like Architecture views).
-Setting clusterId is useful when individual JVMs run the same code and/or run in dynamically provisioned environments.
+- clusterId – (optional if jvmId is set) identifier of the JVM cluster.
+ClusterId is the preferred way of grouping jvm transactions under predetermined application (application discovery logic more precisely described).
+JVMs with same clusterId are also grouped together on the Plumbr server side views, where appropriate (like Architecture views).
+Setting clusterId is useful, when individual JVMs run the same code and/or run in dynamically provisioned environments.
 If the value of clusterId is unspecified, no cluster grouping is applied to this JVM.

 When your network configuration requires outgoing communication to pass a proxy server you can set up the communication between the Plumbr Agent and the Server via a proxy.
 Specifying the values for these parameters redirects the traffic from the Agent to the Server via the proxy server specified in proxyUrl.

 - proxyUrl – the proxy URL that you can use to connect to the Plumbr Server if a direct connection from Agent is not possible.
 If proxy is used, this setting is mandatory; other proxy settings are optional.
 An example of the parameter: proxyUrl=http://squid.mycompany.com:3128.